Your AI coding agent

 Roadmap, sessions, skills, preferences

-Code graph + blast-radius analysisextra install
+Code graph + blast-radius analysisreads file

 Python, TypeScript, JS/JSX, Go, and Rust get full symbol tools; for other languages the agent reads the file directly.